Snake Eater (song): Composition and lyrics

 "Snake Eater" was composed with chromatic chord progressions and uses horns, brass, and string instruments.
 Harrell's intense vocal delivery is accompanied by backing vocals.
 During the tunnel sequence, her voice is prioritized over the wind ambience and sounds made by the player.
 Several outlets compared the song to the title themes of James Bond films, particularly due to its instrumentation, vocals, and imagery; writing in The Soundtrack, Jennifer Smith considered it a parody of James Bonds title character's "misogynistic use of women".

-According to Hibino, the lyrics were intended to reflect the relationship between Naked Snake—the game's protagonist—and Eva, but left ambiguous enough to be interpreted in different ways.
+According to Hibino, the lyrics were intended to reflect the perspectives of both Naked Snake—the game's protagonist—and Eva, but left ambiguous enough to be interpreted in different ways.
 Kotakus Ash Parrish felt the lyrics implied the song was performed from the perspective of the Boss, one of the game's characters.
 In the context of the game, Smith wrote the song was "used to pace the story and to provide a reflective moment" for the player, and felt its non-diegetic usage positioned the female vocalist as the protagonist's narrator.